jessepav/libgdx-wiki-old/Textures,-textureregion-and-spritebatch.md

 ## Texture, TextureRegion and SpriteBatch

-LibGdx uses OpenGL exclusively thus every image, or part of it that gets used in a game and displayed, first needs to be transformed into a texture.
+libGDX uses OpenGL exclusively thus every image, or part of it that gets used in a game and displayed, first needs to be transformed into a texture.

 ## Texture